Guide

 How is my driving ability tested?

-To test your actual driving, the examiner will direct you where to go and will make you drive in different road and traffic conditions.
-The instructor won't as ask you to drive on any motorways.
+To test your actual driving, the examiner will direct you to drive in different road and traffic conditions.
+You won't need to drive on any motorways.
 This section lasts around 15 to 20 minutes.

-Top tip: get in the habit of checking your mirrors as it shows that you’re observant of your surroundings The driving route that the instructor tells you to follow will not be disclosed to you beforehand.
-Once you’ve booked your test and know which driving test centre you’ll be starting from, you can start to practice local routes and get familiar with the roads you’ll be starting on.
+Top tip: get in the habit of checking your mirrors.
+The instructor won't give you your driving route before the test.
+So once you know which driving test centre you’ll be starting from, start to practice local routes and get familiar with the roads just in case.
 During the test, you’ll also be asked to pull over and pull away.
 You must prove you can safely park your car without the risk of danger to any pedestrians or other road users.
 This part of the test could include pulling over at the side of the road, pulling out from behind a parked vehicle, or a hill start.
 It may also include performing an emergency stop.

 Common mistakes when pulling over: